Check out our directions page. If you are using a GPS, try using these addresses instead of our mailing address:

 Yes, we do.
 Reapplicants are limited to an initial application plus three reapplications, for a total of four applications.
 For more information on reapplying, click here.

 Our medical student transfer policy stipulates that requests will only be considered for transfer into the first clinical year (third year of medical school), if all of the criteria is met.
-You can find more information about transfer guidelines and requirements in our Admissions Policies Document.
+You can find more information about transfer guidelines and requirements in our Transfer Policy Document.

 Volunteer service and research experience both enhance an application, but neither is weighted more highly than the other.
 The decision to spend time as a volunteer or doing research must be made by the individual in the context of his or her own goals.
 However, applicants are expected to demonstrate some knowledge of the demands of a medical career.
 For this reason, longitudinal direct patient contact, one-on-one care giving within a health care setting, and exposure to the health care system are desirable.